-Just as with a blocked fuel filter or bad fuel injectors, a bad fuel pump will trigger the check engine light if it causes a drop in fuel pressure that leads to engine misfires or the car stalling.
+Just like with a blocked fuel filter or bad fuel injectors, a bad fuel pump will trigger the check engine light if it causes a drop in fuel pressure that leads to engine misfires or the car stalling.

 Cause 4: Bad Spark Plugs

 One or more bad spark plugs can also cause an engine to run rough, and this can cause your car to stall and usually, the check engine light will come on too.